QMSS-G5063-2023/GroupC_Cruel_World_for_EndangeredPlants/README.md

 ## Project

-- Brief description: The “Cruel World for Endangered Plants” data visualization project aims to highlight the state of endangered plants around the United States.
+The “Cruel World for Endangered Plants” data visualization project aims to highlight the state of endangered plants around the United States.
 The project seeks to provide a comprehensive view of the current state of endangered plants and the government efforts in place.
 Through a variety of charts, graphs, and maps, the project visualizes data on plant population trends, habitat loss, causes of endangerment, hotspots of endangered species and etc. By presenting the data in a visually engaging format, we hope to raise awareness about the urgent need to protect endangered plant species and their habitats.

 - Our Final Outputs: